RedRusDB/.github/src/chapter_1.md

 ## RedRusDb

-NOTE: This was my all time dream to build something complex from scratch to understand evrything from end to end.
+NOTE: Hii am Siddharth this was my all time dream to build something complex from scratch to understand evrything from end to end.

 A distributed in-memory k-v storage engine in Rust!
 [RedRusDB Repo](https://github.com/RedRusDB/redrus)